Dhabbah/Hack-A-Roo2019/README.md

 In this App, the users can do the following:

-- Creating a new account in order to use the app
+- The users can create a new account in order to use the app.
 - The users are able to reset their password.
 - The users can update their information.
-- The users can Colleges and services in the app.
+- The users can use the colleges and services in the app.
 - The users can surf information from canvas.